NO FEES UNTIL WE WIN

 To schedule a free consultation, please contact our 24/7 legal team by calling 213-927-3700 or filling out our quick contact form.

 A rear-end collision occurs when one vehicle hits the back of another.
 Some common factors that lead to a rear-end collision include driver distraction, tailgating, panic stops, and bad road conditions.

 In 2017, rear-end collisions were the third most common type of collisions, with 7.2 percent of these being fatal.
 Though rarely deadly, they can still cause serious injuries and significant loss of property.

 Among the most common types of injuries from a rear-end collision are back and neck injuries.
 However, symptoms may take days or weeks to appear and/or cause any adverse effects.

 In this type of collision, there is a chance the trailing driver will share partial liability, given that all drivers have a duty to maintain a safe distance between themselves and the car in front of them.
 There are even certain circumstances in which the driver who was hit may be the one held liable for the accident.
 In such cases, the driver who was hit could actually be found guilty of negligence.

-A report from 2017 found that head-on collisions were the second most common type of accidents in the country, with 10.1 percent being fatal.
-In 2019, frontal impacts contributed to 57 percent of passenger vehicle occupant deaths.
+According to 2020 data collected by the Insurance Information Institute (III), head-on collisions were the second most common type of accidents in the country, with 10.2 percent being fatal.
+Frontal impacts contributed to 58 percent of passenger vehicle occupant deaths.
 These types of accidents often occur as a result of mechanical failure or a driver’s negligence, such as when a driver ends up on the wrong side of the road, is under the influence of alcohol or drugs, or is distracted.